percona/pmm/doc/source/deploy/server/ami.rst

 .. note::

    Disk space used by |pmm-server| highly depends on the amount of hosts under monitoring.
-There is an approximate formula tested on the PMM Demo <https://pmmdemo.percona.com/>`_ web site, which estimates allocated space as ~230MB/host/day, or ~6.9GB/host in case of 30 day retention period, which is set by default.
+Each environment will be unique, however consider modeling your data consumption based on PMM Demo <https://pmmdemo.percona.com/>`_ web site, which estimates allocated space as ~230MB/host/day, or ~6.9GB/host in case of 30 day retention period, which is set by default.
 See `this blog post <https://www.percona.com/blog/2017/05/04/how-much-disk-space-should-i-allocate-for-percona-monitoring-and-management/>`_ for more details about the |pmm-server| disk space consumption and its more precise